 This is officially called a mandatory reconsideration.
 You must do this before you can make a formal appeal.

-You need to ask for this within one month of the date on your decision letter by:
+You normally need to ask for this within one month of the date on your decision letter by:

 - phone, using the number on the decision letter, or